ghaiklor/icecast-parser/README.md

 });
 ```

-## How to get radio's stream for your purposes?
+## How to get radio's stream for your purposes

 You can use `stream` event for that.
 When connection is established, parser is sending stream as first argument to your listener.